rclone/rclone/MANUAL.md

       --acd-client-id string                                     OAuth Client Id
       --acd-client-secret string                                 OAuth Client Secret
       --acd-encoding MultiEncoder                                This sets the encoding for the backend. (default Slash,InvalidUtf8,Dot)
-      --acd-templink-threshold SizeSuffix                        Files >= this size will be downloaded via their tempLink. (default 9G)
+      --acd-templink-threshold SizeSuffix                        Files >= this size will be downloaded via their tempLink. (default 9Gi)
       --acd-token string                                         OAuth Access Token as a JSON blob.
       --acd-token-url string                                     Token server url.
-      --acd-upload-wait-per-gb Duration                          Additional time per GB to wait after a failed complete upload to see if it appears. (default 3m0s)
+      --acd-upload-wait-per-gb Duration                          Additional time per GiB to wait after a failed complete upload to see if it appears. (default 3m0s)
       --alias-remote string                                      Remote or path to alias.
       --azureblob-access-tier string                             Access tier of blob: hot, cool or archive.
       --azureblob-account string                                 Storage Account Name (leave blank to use SAS URL or Emulator)
       --azureblob-archive-tier-delete                            Delete archive tier blobs before overwriting.
-      --azureblob-chunk-size SizeSuffix                          Upload chunk size (<= 100MB). (default 4M)
-      --azureblob-disable-checksum                               Don't store MD5 checksum with object metadata.
+      --azureblob-chunk-size SizeSuffix                          Upload chunk size (<= 100 MiB). (default 4Mi) --azureblob-disable-checksum                               Don't store MD5 checksum with object metadata.
       --azureblob-encoding MultiEncoder                          This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
       --azureblob-endpoint string                                Endpoint for the service